-Previous OCM 151/2020, OCM 106/2021, OCM 90/2022, OCM
+Previous Items OCM 151/2020, OCM 106/2021,OCM 90/2022, OCM 86/2023

-Items 86/2023

-Office of the CEO Directorate Business Unit Governance
+Directorate Office of the CEO

+Business Unit Governance

-File Reference N/A Applicant N/A
+File Reference N/A

+Applicant N/A

 Owner

-2023 2024 Elected Member Training and Attachments 1.

-Development Register [10.6.5.1 - 1 page]
+Attachments 2023 2024 Elected Member Training and Development Register [10.6.5.1 - 1 page]

-When Council is advocating on behalf of the community to Advocacy ŝ Information For Council to note

-Executive When Council is undertaking is substantive role of direction natural justice apply.
+When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking is substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets ₿ Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
+When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal